andrea-mitridate/PTArcade/docs/inputs/config.md

     This parameter controls the inter-pulsar correlations for any user-specified stochastic signal.
 If `corr=False`, spatial correlations between pulsars are set to zero and the overlap reduction function is taken to be a delta function in the pulsar space.
-If `corr=True`, Hellings & Downs correlations are assumed..
+If `corr=True`, Hellings & Downs correlations are assumed.

     !!! warning "Running time"
         When `mode = "enterprise"`, running with `corr = True` is approximately one order